MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ### I don't see the Summarize a sales meeting button when creating a sales meeting summary email.

-The **Summarize a sales meeting** button is not available in the following scenarios:
+The **Summarize a sales meeting** button isn't available in the following scenarios:

 - There are no meetings transcribed.